yasuhiroinoue/science_digest_bot/README.md

 ## Usage

-Execute the script to fetch the latest articles, summarize them, and post to Discord:
+Execute the script to fetch the latest articles, summarize them in Japanese, and post to Discord:

 ```bash
 python science.py